Advice and information on how to find cheap dateless private number plates, it's easy with CarReg.

 Many clients often start with buying a cheap make your own, or other basic plates which seem very fashionable with the younger drivers.
 Once a client gets “the bug” they very often decide to invest more.
 On this page we explain the different synonyms used, which style to choose, incognito plates and investments ending with questions and answers.

-What is a Private Number Plate?
+What is a private number plate?

-The definition of a private number plate is simply a vehicle registration that is chosen and can be personalised to the driver rather than the original set of letters and numbers issued to the vehicle by the DVLA.
+The definition is simply a vehicle registration that is chosen and can be unique to the driver or the vehicle rather than the original set of letters and numbers issued to the vehicle and registered by the DVLA.
 Costs can vary from a few hundred to hundreds of thousands of pounds.
 There are some sub categories within car reg plates which refer to certain patterns of letters of numbers; dateless, suffix, prefix and new style.
-There are lots of synonyms (words that mean the same thing) for the term ‘private number plate’ such as cherished number plates, vanity and personalised number plates.
+There are lots of synonyms (words that mean the same thing) for the term such as personalised, cherished, vanity and personal number plates.

 You can make prefix plates such as “A5 JON” using our Make Your Own service.
 First select the prefix (in this case the letter “A”), then choose from one to three numbers (here we’ve gone for “5″).
 Lastly pick the final three letters: the “JON” part on the example.
 Here you may be lucky enough to get your name or part of your name.
 Many of our customers will choose their initials or those of their spouse or children.

 With new current style number plates like “AB55 CDB” you could choose your initials as the prefix letters - AB on our example - then maybe choose your wife’s initials (here “CDB”).